Orochimarufan/QtVlc/README.md

 QtVlc is Qt5 ONLY.

-Note that your app (as well as the demo app) will crash when the qt4 interface plugin is available to the linked libvlc library.
+Note that any Qt5 app using libvlc might crash on startup if the libvlc plugin cache is outdated and it tries to enumerate the plugins.
-Hopes are that libvlc will stop lazy-loading plugins. until then, this library is probably pretty useless :P
+This is caused by libvlc's attempt to load the Qt4 interface plugin which in turn loads Qt4 that conflicts with Qt5.

 License
 -------